task-shift/No-Interface-Zero-UI/README.md

 All task endpoints require a verified user (email verified).

-### Create Task (Admin/AdminX Only)
+### Create Task (Organization Admins Only)

 Creates a new task in the user's current organization.
+Only users with 'admin' permission in the organization can create tasks.

 ```http
 POST /api/tasks